coatespt/cursor-twitter/SESSION_NOTES.md

 Each of the F busyword processors works the same way.

 The hashes from each 3pk are used to index into three arrays of C counters.
-(Array size is the same as the 3pk range.)
+(The array size is the same as the 3pk range.)
 One counter in each of the three arrays gets bumped for each incoming 3pk.

 Because the 3pk values are pseudo random, if every word had the same probability, the counters would be approximately equal with a Gaussian distribution.
 However, we are assuming that some are anomalously busy.
 After all, that is the point of the exercise.
 Therefore, some of the counters will have exceptionally high counts.

-When the signal 3pk is read (-1, -1, -1) the processor suspends reading the queue and processes a batch.
+For instance, if you have 10,000 Tweets in a batch, with an average of 10 tokens in each Tweet text, that's 100,000 tokens spread over, say, 24 busyword processors.
+This means the counter values would average about 3.3 when the signal 3pk is read (-1, -1, -1) and the processor suspends reading the queue and processes a batch.

 - A Z-score is computed for each counter.
-This is an normalized value that corresponds to the standard deviation.
-So every counter position has a corresponding Z value that gives the improbability of a count having been reached at random.
+A Z-score is a normalized value that corresponds to the standard deviation.
+This gives every counter position a Z score that gives the improbability of the count having been reached at random.

 The Z's average to 0, by definition, and the higher the Z, the less likely the value is just random variation.
+Any statistics book will give a fuller explanation.

+Suffice it to say here that scores beyond 4.0 would very rarely occur if all words in the frequency class were arriving at their normal rate.

-- An arbitrary Z is set in configuration.
-The Z says how high the counter value must be to be considered freaky high.
+An arbitrary Z-scre is set in configuration.
+This Z says how high the counter value must be to be considered freaky high.
+The Z value is choses so that only very unusually high scores are chosen.

+Here is where the magic happens:

 - The set of indexes of the abnormally high Z score counters are collected for each of the three counter arrays.

-- The Cartesian product of the three index sets is computed.
-This gives you a set of three-part keys, some of which should correspond to actual words, and the others (the vast majority) are just junk.
+The Cartesian product of the three index sets is computed.
+This gives you a large set of three-part keys, some of which should correspond to actual words, and the others (the vast majority) are just junk.
 The lambs are separated from the goats by checking for whether each 3pk exists in the global mapping.

-- The residuum that correspond to actual words give you the busy words for the current window.
+The residuum that correspond to actual words give you the busy words for the current window.
+Note that this is a somewhat leaky filter.
+Some randomly generated 3pk's will always correspond to real tokens just by random chance.
+This is because with a range of 1000, there are only a billion possible keys.

+We will see later that this is relatively harmless.

-# Processing the Batch of Busywords.
+## Processing the Batch of Busywords.

 Each of the F frequency classes puts its set of busyword on a queue to an analysis thread.
 They are kept in synch by a "barrier".